InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ### Exploratory analysis

-1. edit the eda_include columns in the 'outcomes' and 'vulnerabilities' tabs in the Pathways Workbook, set to 1 to include variable in the Exploratory Analysis PDFs
+1. edit the eda_include columns in the 'outcomes' and 'vulnerabilities' tabs in the Pathways Workbook, set to 1 to include variable in the Exploratory Analysis PDFs.
+By default all variables created in the data cleaning phase are set to be included.
 2. save and close the Workbook
 3. open the 4_exploratory_analysis.R script and run the entire script to generate the PDF outputs
 4. review the PDF outputs and make any changes to to the function scripts in the Variable Generation step